 Gallaudet University provides information about both IP and video relay services.

-For lots more information about hearing impaired telephones and related topics, check out the links on the next page.
+For lots more information about hearing impaired telephones and related topics, check out the links below.